Krdx53/LazerGrabberV1.0/README.md

 # Read
 This tool demonstrates and makes it easy to create your own grabber/logger.
 This shows the type of ways attackers can grab information from a victim's computer.
 Do not use it on other people maliciously please

-do not use the program maliciously.
 This program is intended to be for educational purposes.
 LazerGraber is only used to demonstrate what type of ways attackers can grab information from a user's computer.

 # Author/Helper